-The laundry room: This is the room where stains are treated, clothes are folded, and washers and dryers take on all sorts of fabrics.
-It can be a daunting place, but a little effort goes a long way.
+- The laundry room: This room sees quite a bit of action in most homes.
+It’s the place where stains are treated, clothes are folded, and washers and dryers take on the battle of keeping all sorts of fabrics looking their very best.
+From the smallest, to the largest of families, this room can be a daunting place, but a little effort can go a long way.

 - Organization is key – Make sure to pre-sort your laundry into designated baskets for lights, darks and whites.
 When you’re ready, your laundry will be too.